colindoyle0000/colindoyle-website/content/stateconlaw2024/syllabus/logistics.md

 Tuesdays & Thursdays from  1:10pm to 3:10pm<br>AC-202 (Courtroom of the '90s)

-## Open office hours

-Fridays from 11:00am to 12:00pm <br>
-Outside the Robinson Moot Courtroom

-During open office hours, any student or group of students from our class may stop by without an appointment.
-Anyone in the class is welcome to join or leave during that time.
-Please know that I _love_ office hours.
-While I am always up for talking about state constitutional law, I am also happy to talk about anything you’re interested in discussing: navigating law school, legal careers, the research I’m conducting when I’m not teaching, the latest season of the Great British Bakeoff — anything is fair game.
-My office hours are during lunchtime, so feel free to bring your lunch and eat as we chat.
-Sometimes I'll even have cookies or brownies to share.
-Show up to find out.

 ## One-on-one office hours
 By appointment in Burns 315.
 To schedule an appointment, [email me](mailto:colin.doyle@lls.edu?subject=One-on-One%20Office%20Hours).